Roddyw123/Valgrind-Minus/README.md

 Valgrind-Minus is a library that:
-- Intercepts all malloc calls in an application and outputs after each malloc call the number of bytes allocated so far by the program on the stream stderr (malloc_interept.c)
+- Intercepts all malloc calls in an application and outputs after each malloc call the number of bytes allocated so far by the program on the stream stderr (malloc_intercept.c)
 - TBA